macOS 13+ · lives in your menu bar

 • Set how fast you need to type before the anthem starts—and how gently it fades when you slow down.

-• Rotation logic keeps the same song from wearing out before the rest of your playlist gets a turn.
+• Rotation logic keeps the same song from wearing out before the rest of the queue gets a turn.

 How it works